GregHughes/cra-express-ts-template/app-backend/README.md

 Then start the mongod daemon with "--dbpath" set to your new directory.

+- Navigate to the /app-backend directory inside your terminal
-- Type 'mongod --dbpath ./{directory name}/' in the terminal while inside of the /app-backend directory
+- Type 'mongod --dbpath ./{directory name}/'

 Use the mongo shell (installed as a dependency) to create a database.